 Herbertia crosae Roitman et Castillo, a recently described species that inhabits stony grasslands in Uruguay.
 Photo by Germán Roitman.
 Here is the link to the 2004 Brittonia article where it is described.

 Herbertia lahue (Molina) Goldblatt has three subspecies.
 Two of the subspecies are from dry areas in Chile and Argentina and bloom in the spring.
 It prefers full sun, neutral to alkaline well drained soils and is dormant in summer.
 This species is often offered in seed exchanges under the wrong name (as Alophia drummondii and Herbertia pulchella for example.)
 It blooms into summer so even though the flowers only are open for a day, new ones appear over a long time.
 Photos were taken by Mary Sue Ittner of plants grown from seed.
 Although she no longer grows this species in a pot, every now and then she sees one appear in the ground as illustrated in the last photo.

 Herbertia lahue ssp. caerulea (Herb.)
 Goldblatt occurs in the heavy soils of coastal prairies in Louisiana and Texas and has lavender-blue flowers with deeper violet blotches near the bases of the petals.
 The flowers, although quite beautiful, only last for a few hours before shriveling.
 Once it has set seed it goes dormant.
 Photo by Bill Dijk.

 Herbertia pulchella Sweet is from Uruguay and Southern Brazil.
 This is a winter growing species that flowers in spring.
 The flowers have a white stripe that runs down each blue petal.
 The bulbs prefer not to dry out completely in summer since it comes from an area with year round rains.
 It needs full sun, and acid soils and probably not very cold temperatures.
 Seeds from seed exchanges labeled as this species are often really Herbertia lahue.
 Seeds are not produced very readily and often require hand pollination.
 Nhu Nguyen grows this species with year-round water and it does very well with that treatment.
 Photo 1 by Dirk Wallace and 2-3 by Bill Dijk.
 Photo 3 shows a nice dark blue form.
-Photos 4-6 were taken by Nhu Nguyen.
+Photos 4-5 were taken by Nhu Nguyen.
 Photo 6 compares this species with H. lahue.